AlekseyLeshko/phonegap-seed/Docs/install_dependencies.md

 4. debug
   1. [weinre](#install-weinre)

-Or make use Vagrant and Ansible.
-[Please take script](https://github.com/AlekseyLeshko/ansible-phonegap-playbook)
+Or make use Vagrant with Ansible.
+[Here you are playbook](https://github.com/AlekseyLeshko/ansible-phonegap-playbook)

 ## All shell command for Ubuntu